 - New and unique finds each time

 Dependability is a foundational building block for any successful community.
-From a shopping perspective, I love having those dependable and reliable vendors I can keep shopping from time and time again.
-I know their booth number and location within in the market and can find them easily to make it a quick trip.
-Or, when I have time to leisurely walk through the market, I love finding and supporting those vendors that are trying it for the first time, eagerly supplying unique gifts and handmade merchandise.
+From a shopping perspective, having those dependable and reliable vendors guests can keep shopping from time and time again.
+They know their booth number and location within in the market and can find them easily to make it a quick trip.
+Or, when they have time to leisurely walk through the market, they'll love finding and supporting those vendors who are trying it for the first time, eagerly supplying unique gifts and handmade merchandise.

 As a vendor, it’s easy to get involved with the market.
-That’s another thing I love, we are easy to work with.
+We are easy to work with.
 Stop by the office or give us a call.
 You can set up for both days or one day if you want to just try it out.
 No long-term commitments that may scare you from giving it a try, and the cost is probably less than what you expect!

 The dependability of the flea market reflects the community of Shipshewana itself.
 Whether you come to shop or you come to sell, just like Shipshewana, the hidden community within the Shipshewana Flea Market is unique and charming; catering to friendships and a sense of belonging as well as bringing together people from far and wide.
 Come, be a part of our community!